ikyle53/rn/README.md

 **What is the difference between a status 200 and a status 201?**
 201 means we successfully created something.
 200 just means that the transaction was successful.

+# 13. More CRUD

+## CRUD Basics

+**Which HTTP method would you use to update a record through an API?**
+PUT replaces all current data with the new data.

+**Which REST methods require an ID parameter?**
+Update & Delete

+CRUD API
+**What’s the relationship between REST and CRUD?**
+CRUD manipulates information which describes the function of an application.
+REST is controlling data through HTTP commands.
+They both create, modify, and delete information.

+**If you had to describe the process of creating a RESTful API in 5 steps, what would they be?**

+1. Configure Auth0
+2. Create root endpoint
+3. Test endpoint
+4. Add resources
+5. Secure the RESTful API